joannaflorence97/JoannaFlorenceMakes/content/portfolio/galapagos-penguin.md

 date: 2021-02-27T13:42:24Z
 draft: false
 featured: true
-image: "IMG_8745.jpg"
+image: "penguin3.jpg"
 detailImages:
+  - "penguin1.jpg"
+  - "penguin2.jpg"
-  - "IMG_8745.jpg"
+  - "penguin3.jpg"
 tag: "embroidery"
 categories:
   - portfolio
 ---

-I think this is my favourite thing I’ve ever embroidered!
+One of the reasons I got into embroidery in the first place was because I saw thread-painted animals on Instagram and thought that they looked absolutely beautiful.

+For a long while I put off this project because I was scared of doing an injustice to my favourite animal, the penguin.
+I couldn't be happier with how this turned out though!

-This Galápagos penguin was designed and stitched by me for the February 2021 Endangered Species Challenge by [@rabbithatdesigns](https://www.instagram.com/rabbithatdesigns/).
+This is a Galápagos penguin that I stitched as part of the February 2021 Endangered Species Challenge by [@rabbithatdesigns](https://www.instagram.com/rabbithatdesigns/).
+The background is watercolour on calico and the design was created by myself.